 7. I have a Sunday wedding, is that a problem?
 Even though I do go to church on Sunday morning, I am available after 1pm to shoot your wedding day.
 This typically works well with most ceremony times :)

 8. What equipment do you use and do you have back up?
-I am a Canon girl!
-I have 4 camera bodies, and too many lenses to count.
+I capture images on both film and digital cameras.
+Film camera's include a Contax 645 medium format camera and a Canon 1v 35mm camera.
+My digital backup cameras are a Canon 5DM4 and Canon 5DM3.
+I have too many lenses to count.
 Extra batteries, plenty of storage cards, multiple flashes, etc. etc. I have more than plenty!!

 9. Are you insured and licensed?
 Yes I am...six ways to Sunday.